lgblgblgb/xemu/README.md

 download those yourself, or if it's OK to allow make to do the work, you can say:
 `make roms`.
 This will download ROM images from the Net.

-Finally, you can install emulators (by default in /usr/local/bin for binaries, and /usr/local/share/xclcd/ for ROM files) with this command: `make install`.
-You probably need root privileges to do so.
-Warning: it will also try to download ROM images first!
-If you don't want this, place the proper ROM images into directory rom/ before `make install`.

-Note, if you switched to another architecture (eg see the Windows chapter) you can switch back to native compilation with command:

-`make set-arch TO=native`

 Resulting binaries will have the "extension" of .native, but you can forgot that of course, it's just for the ability to be able to build for multiple architectures (ie for Windows it will have .win32).